techidaily/site-win11-tips/source/_posts/fixing-win-based-steam-internet-connectivity-issues.md

 ## 1\.
 Go Online on Steam

- Steam’s Offline Mode allows you to[play Steam games without connecting to the internet](https://www.makeuseof.com/how-to-use-steam-offline-mode/) .
+ Steam’s Offline Mode allows you to [play Steam games without connecting to the internet](https://www.makeuseof.com/how-to-use-steam-offline-mode/) .
 This feature is helpful if you don’t want to install updates for single-player games or you're traveling without reliable internet.

  But if you need Steam to connect to the internet, you must disable Offline Mode.
 Launch the Steam app and open the**Steam** menu from the top-left corner.
 There, select the**Go Online** option.
 Then, click**Leave Offline Mode** to confirm the action.